dennisbartol/Vue-Knowledge/various/typescriptInVue.md

 ### Conclusion

-By following these steps, you can easily integrate TypeScript into your Vue 3 project, gaining all the benefits of static typing and type checking.
+Through following these steps, you can easily integrate TypeScript into your Vue 3 project, gaining all the benefits of static typing and type checking.
 With the powerful Composition API and the `<script setup>` syntax, TypeScript in Vue 3 becomes even more seamless and intuitive.